A degree in urban studies and planning

 A bridge to employment and a career

-Throughout the program in urban studies and through interaction with the faculty you'll be exposed to a wide range of job opportunities where your skills, knowledge and understanding of cities – and how to make a difference – will be in high demand.
+Throughout the program in urban studies and through interaction with the faculty you'll be exposed to a wide range of job opportunities where your skills, knowledge, and understanding of cities – and how to make a difference – will be in high demand.

-Increasingly, government (federal, state and local) is being restructured into layers of agencies.
+Increasingly, government (federal, state, and local) is being restructured into layers of agencies.
 Each is charged with specific authority and the power to get things done.
 In Michigan, MSHDA (Michigan State Housing Development Authority) now has statewide responsibility for coordinating urban policy.
 Your Urban Studies degree from Wayne State will give you a skill-set that will connect with the work of MSDA.

 At the local level, the key development agency in Detroit is the Detroit Economic Growth Corporation (DEGC).
-The DEGC coordinates property and business development in the city, working in partnerships between government and the private sector.
-Several graduates from WSU's Department Urban Studies and Planning have made careers with this increasingly engaged agency.
+The DEGC coordinates property and business development in the city, working in partnerships between the government and the private sector.
+Several graduates from WSU's Department of Urban Studies and Planning have made careers with this increasingly engaged agency.
 But don't forget that traditional units of government are critical actors in making cities better.
 There are career opportunities across City Hall where your training will stand you in good stead.

 In addition to careers in government, graduates from urban studies will be attractive to the "third wave": the nonprofit sector – local agencies working closely with communities to effect change.
-Their work embraces housing renewal, commercial redevelopment, open space planning, neighborhood economic development and more.
-Local CDCs – Community Development Corporations – are the change agents of tomorrow and they need your drive, enthusiasm and knowledge.
+Their work embraces housing renewal, commercial redevelopment, open space planning, neighborhood economic development, and more.
+Local CDCs – Community Development Corporations – are the change agents of tomorrow and they need your drive, enthusiasm, and knowledge.
 Rick Belloli, former executive director of the South Side Local Development Corporation in Pittsburgh, PA is a highly successful graduate from one of our programs.

 There will also be career opportunities in the nonprofit sector, working on broader urban policy issues.
-As we all move towards environmentally conscious development, the role of foundations, advocacy groups and research agencies in understanding and shaping the sustainable city is increasing by the day.
+As we all move towards environmentally conscious development, the role of foundations, advocacy groups, and research agencies in understanding and shaping the sustainable city is increasing by the day.
 Your training will fit well with this new agenda.
-Here in metro Detroit, the Michigan Suburbs Alliance, the Local Initiative Support Corporation or Greening of Detroit are leading the way.
+Here in metro Detroit, the Michigan Suburbs Alliance, the Local Initiative Support Corporation, or Greening of Detroit are leading the way.
 Detroit-based SEMCOG (Southeast Michigan Council of Governments) our seven-county Metropolitan Planning Organization has hired numerous Wayne State Urban Planning students and graduates.

 These sophisticated grass-roots agencies work on a day-to-day basis with the private sector.
 Your degree in urban studies will also be attractive to the real estate development industry.
 They may want you to go on to get an M.B.A. or masters in urban planning (M.U.P.) but your initial skills will open many doors in the private sector.
 And don't forget, the urban studies degree will also provide excellent training for advanced degrees, including public administration or law school.